Prince Harry unveils the UK team for the Invictus Games 2016

 Getting involved in sport helps with self-confidence and feeling psychologically empowered.
 Significant physical and mental health benefits can be translated outside of sport and into everyday life.

-The UK delegation to the Invictus Games 2016 is being delivered by a partnership comprising the Ministry of Defence, Help for Heroes, and the Royal British Legion.
+The UK delegation to the Invictus Games 2016 is being delivered by a partnership comprising the Ministry of Defence (MOD), Help for Heroes, and the Royal British Legion.

 Defence Secretary Michael Fallon said:

-Everyone selected for the UK team can be proud of what they have achieved as they prepare for success in Orlando.
+Everyone selected for the UK team can be proud of what they have achieved as they prepare for success in Orlando, Florida.
 The MOD is once again backing this superb event and I look forward to being there to see our personnel and veterans demonstrate their fighting spirit.

 The team will compete in 10 sports: athletics, archery wheelchair basketball, road cycling, powerlifting, indoor rowing, wheelchair rugby, swimming, sitting volleyball, and a new sport for 2016, wheelchair tennis.